shubhamgupta14cse/Youtube_React_node_Graphql/Readme.md

 the oAuth2Client is provided by googleapis module and is used to authorize the API call and get the authentication token.
 For fetching token and authorizing the server listen at port:3000 i.e where google send authentication token.

+## AREA OF IMPROVEMENTS.
+*  Implementing server side node pipeling which will direct upload video to youtube server without saving it to our node server directory.
+* Response handling on client side and making app  more interactive .
+* Implementing delete ,download , channel info and content retrival operation.
+* Increasing the scope to drive.google and others google api.

+### Note: This project is still under development and have a diverse scope of improvements and features implementations.

 ## Acknowledgments